happycod3r/YouTube-Data-API-v3-Tools/README.md

 The constructor will call the `get_authenticated_service()` method which will use your
 ***client_secret.json*** file to authenticate the user and will store the authorization token in a ***token.pickle*** file.
-Pretty much all of the YouTubeDataAPIv3Tools class methods rely on this authentication and token so the service returned from `get_authenticated_service` will be stored in a class variable called `self.service` This way we are using the same instance of the authentication service in subsequent method calls.
+Pretty much all of the YouTubeDataAPIv3Tools class methods and subclass methods rely on this authentication, so the service returned from `get_authenticated_service` will be stored in a class variable called `self.service` This way we are using the same instance of the authentication service in subsequent method calls.

 If no calls to the API are made after a few minutes the user will have to reauthenticate and